varnerlab/CHEME-4800-5800-ComputingBook/unit-2-data/.ipynb_checkpoints/reduction-checkpoint.md

 ## Dimensionality reduction
 Dimensionality reduction tools systematically reduce the number of variables in a dataset while preserving as much of the information in the data as possible.
 Dimensionality reduction simplifies data, removes noise, and makes patterns in the data more visible.
 It can also help visualize data, improve machine learning algorithms’ performance, and reduce the storage and computational requirements of working with large datasets.

-There are many techniques for dimensionality reduction, including [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) and [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition), which are both related to {ref}`content:eigenvalue-eigenvector-problems`.
-Other approaches, such as clustering and [t-distributed stochastic neighbor embedding (t-SNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), are based upon minimizing a particular distance measure.
+There are many techniques for dimensionality reduction, including [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) and [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition), which are both related to {ref}`content:eigenvalue-eigenvector-problems.` Other approaches, such as clustering and [t-distributed stochastic neighbor embedding (t-SNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), are based upon minimizing a particular distance measure.

 (content:eigenvalue-eigenvector-problems)=
 ### Eigenvalue-eigenvector problems